XerXes100/IMDB-Movie-Agent/README.md

 	)
 	```

-4. Create the Pandas DataFrame Agent
+4. Create the Pandas DataFrame Agent:
 The agent is created by passing the loaded DataFrame (df) to the create_pandas_dataframe_agent function.
 This allows the agent to process and respond to queries based on the data stored in the DataFrame.
 The agent can answer questions about movies in the dataset, such as filtering by genre, rating, or release year.

 	```bash